 When left unchecked, mold growth can become a serious problem — both in terms of health and the structural integrity of your home.
 And while there are plenty of reasons to take it seriously, there are also lots of myths and misconceptions about mold.
+(See the Family Handyman article 5 Mold Myths You Can Stop Panicking About.)

 Here are just a few for you to consider as you consider your approach.